Swanage is probably most well-known for its superb, sweeping sandy bay, which has been drawing visitors for generations.

 - Man O’ War Bay – A pleasant walk from Lulworth Cove, this small bay is right next to Durdle Door – one of the Jurassic Coast’s most iconic landforms

-- Kimmeridge Bay – In contrast to the sandy bays of Swanage and Studland, or the shingle of Durdle Door beach, Kimmeridge Bay’s rocky ledges and shallow water make for superb rock-pooling and snorkelling.
+- Kimmeridge Bay – In contrast to the sandy bays of Swanage and Studland, and the shingle of Durdle Door beach, Kimmeridge Bay’s rocky ledges and shallow water make for superb rock-pooling and snorkelling.
 It’s also an important geological site on the Jurassic Coast with its abundance of fossils and fine examples of Kimmeridge Clay.
 The bay is also becoming more popular with surfers